codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-specificity-7a04.md

 CSS Specificity is the mean by which a browser decides which CSS property values are the most relevant to an element and therefore will be applied.

-Specificity is only based on the matching rules which are composed of css selectors of different sorts.
+Specificity is only based on the matching rules which are composed of CSS selectors of different sorts.

 The specificity is a 4-tuple (A,B,C,D):